 The Chinese curriculum follows the standards and guidelines set by the American Council on Teaching of Foreign Languages (ACTFL) for listening, speaking, reading and writing.
 Our Chinese curriculum integrates both content and culture into language development.
 In the lower school, the Writers Workshop program employed in the curriculum in English has been appropriately adapted to the curriculum in Chinese, and this work has been extended into the Chinese literacy curriculum in Preschool and the Middle School.

 Oral presentation skills in both Chinese and English are emphasized throughout the lower school.
 Students develop confidence in public speaking through activities in class as well as Chinese and English oral presentations which take place twice a year.
-Our teachers also encourage students to participate in various Chinese speech contests and presentations throughout the Bay Area.

 In the younger grades, technology is employed to support such learning objectives as Chinese character recognition, Chinese character stroke order and correct pronunciation of the four tones in Chinese.
 As students proceed through the grades, increasingly complex technology-based projects are introduced to enhance Chinese learning.
-For more information see the educational technology section.

 In second grade, the focus continues with the aural acquisition of language through identifying sounds, telling the difference between and attaching meaning to sounds.
 Students learn fundamental conversational skills, simple reading strategies and develop the ability to write short sentences.
 In math, mastering addition and subtraction and familiarity with the concept of multiplication is the focus.
 In the third grade, students engage in conversational topics in depth and become familiar with using the Chinese dictionary as a tool.
 Essay writing is introduced.
 In math, students learn one and two-digit multiplication and division problems.
 Focus in fourth grade is placed on developing a richer vocabulary and applying Chinese language in various settings.
 Writing projects including letter writing, skits and stories.
 Strategies are introduced for solving word problems.
 Fifth graders learn to express their opinions through debate, and interpretative, interpersonal and presentation skills are all enhanced through project-based lessons.
 Fifth grade math focuses on geometry, fractions, algebraic concepts as well as computing with speed and accuracy.